-Rathan Subramaniam, M.D., Ph.D., M.P.H., FRANZCR, FACNM, is Professor of Radiology, Chief of the Nuclear Medicine Division, and Medical Director of the Cyclotron and Molecular Imaging Program at UT Southwestern.
+Rathan Subramaniam, M.D., Ph.D., M.P.H., FRANZCR, FACNM, is Professor of Radiology at UT Southwestern and a member of its Nuclear Medicine Divison.
 He also is affiliated with the Biomedical Engineering Program in the Graduate School of Biomedical Sciences.
 His clinical interests include molecular imaging in cancer.

 I love delivering quality patient care, mentoring and building careers of young people and doing scientific research that will make a difference to patient management and health systems.

 Dr. Subramaniam holds a medical degree (M.B.B.S.) from the Faculty of Medicine, University of Melbourne (Australia); a master’s degree in clinical education from the University of New South Wales (Sydney, Australia); a master’s degree in public health from the Harvard University; and a doctoral degree in radiology and anatomy from the University of Auckland (New Zealand).
 He completed his radiology residency training at Waikato Hospital (Hamilton, New Zealand), and then received advanced training in clinical trials of imaging through a fellowship program with the American College of Radiology Imaging Network, in magnetic resonance imaging (MRI) through a fellowship program at Canberra Hospital (Australia) and in nuclear radiology and neuroradiology through fellowship programs at Mayo Clinic College of Medicine.